 I. Who Are We?

-Because we want our lives to have meaning, we set goals, strive to achieve, reach out for relationships, hope to accumulate at least a reasonable amount of wealth and to garner acclaim or success.
-We tend to think that if we do everything “by the books” (whichever set of guidelines that may happen to be), the end result should look a certain way.
+Because we want to make sense of life, we set goals, strive to achieve, reach out for relationships, hope to accumulate at least a reasonable amount of wealth and to garner acclaim.
+We tend to think that if we do everything “by the books” (whichever set of guidelines that may be), the end result should look a certain way.

-Right.
-So that’s what happens to us personally, too.
-It’s a little bit of a trial and error as we stride bravely down this path we’re on.
-Don’t get me wrong, I’m not saying anything heretical here – we may have our own set of instructions, so to speak, but you have to admit: things don’t always turn out the way we wish.
+That’s what happens to us personally, too.
+Even though we try to follow the blueprint, it’s still a trial and error as we stride bravely down this path we’re on.
+Things don’t always turn out the way we wish.
 And when they don’t, then what?

 II.
 The Discomfort

-That’s when we become uneasy.
-First the discomfort is so subtle that we can talk ourselves right out of the dis-ease.
-Soon it begins to nag, however, yet we try to persuade ourselves that all we need is to try harder, do better, add more to our lives (or subtract things we feel are hindrances).
+When things don’t turn out as we’d expected, we become uneasy.
+First the discomfort is so subtle that we can talk ourselves out of the dis-ease.
+Then it begins to nag, and still we try to persuade ourselves that all we need to do is to try harder, do better, add more to our lives (or subtract things, if that seems more helpful).

 Eventually we ask why?
 Why am I experiencing this?
-We may discover the players that contribute to this uncomfortable scene:
+Let’s look at the players that contribute to this uncomfortable scene:

 - believing we don’t live up to expectations

 - the sense of being alone or the only one experiencing something negative

 - we feel invisible; unimportant; not mattering to anyone